-As this Draft goes to print, the Regional Council is also watching with keen interest proposals by the Far North and Whāngārei District Councils to establish unitary authorities; one based on the Far North District and the other incorporating the Whāngārei and Kaipara Districts.
+The next 12 months will also see your Council maintain a close watch on proposals by the Far North and Whāngārei District Councils to establish unitary authorities; one based on the Far North District and the other incorporating the Whāngārei and Kaipara Districts.
 (Unitary authorities combine the functions of both District and Regional Councils.)